 When it comes to fitness and weight loss, there is a wealth of information out there—some harmful, some helpful.
-But there is a lot of it, and at times, it can be overwhelming, not knowing what advice to heed.
-Weight loss is difficult, but if you know what you’re doing, it’s not impossible.
+But there is a lot of it, and at times it can be overwhelming, not knowing which advice to heed.
+Weight loss may be difficult, but if you know what you’re doing, it’s not impossible.
+What would you do to lose weight?

 To help simplify matters, here is a list of habits that, used properly in your daily routine, can help you lose weight more easily: